sheaf/ghc-tcplugin-api/readme.md

 ## Compatibility

+This library provides a unified interface that works across different GHC versions (starting from GHC 9.0), aiming to reduce the CPP burden imposed on authors of type-checking plugins.

-This library makes use of GHC's new API for rewriting type-families in typechecker plugins, which is scheduled to land in GHC 9.4.
+We make use of GHC's new API for rewriting type-families in typechecker plugins, which is scheduled to land in GHC 9.4.
 A compatibility layer is provided, which retro-fits the rewriting functionality onto GHC 9.0 and 9.2.